Senior Operational Policy Analyst (Maximising Carbon) | Wellington City

 |Position Type:||Permanent Full Time|

-The Ministry for Primary Industries is currently recruiting for a Senior Operational Policy Analyst to join our new Maximising Carbon Programme as part of our wider Te Uru Rākau – New Zealand Forest Service business unit based in Wellington.
+The Ministry for Primary Industries is currently recruiting for a Senior Operational Policy Analyst to join our new Maximising Carbon Programme within our wider Te Uru Rākau – New Zealand Forest Service business unit.

 Kōrero mō te tūranga - About the Role

-- Providing advice on the likely economic, environmental, climate change, social, and cultural impacts, and possible trade-offs of different options to recognise carbon stock changes in forests.
+- The likely economic, environmental, social, and cultural impacts, and trade-offs of different options to better recognise carbon stock changes in forests.

 Mōu - About You

 As a Senior Operational Policy Analyst you will have strong analytical and written communication skills, an ability to develop collaborative working relationships with a range of stakeholders, and experience in gathering, organising, and communicating technical information.